lingtjien/Grid-Tiling-Kwin/ReadMe.md

 ## To Do
 - add support for activities (check this commit: ca244ba0dca1d933eb1329d49450603a0f540b65 and do it similarly but with the layer class instead of the desktop class)
-- make it work for all grid sizes (not just 2x2)
-- run the code through ESlint to check and integrate it into workflow
 - rename project to kwin-grid-tiling (seems more appropriate...) oh and also adjust the readme
 - use imports to split the code into multiple files for readability if possible